dini-ag-kim/avram/specification.md

 ## Validation rules

-*Rules how to validate records against Avram Schemas have not fully been specified yet!*
+***Rules how to validate records against Avram Schemas have not fully been specified yet!***

-Parts of an Avram schema can be used to validate and analyze [records].
+Avram schemas can be used to validate [records] (see [record validation]).
+Validation can be configured with [validation options](#validation-options).

-Validation can further be configured with configuration options described below.
-An Avram validator MUST document which options it supports and which options are not disabled by default.

 ### Record validation

+[record validation]: #record-validation

-A record is valid if:
+A record is valid against a [field schedule] if

-* every field matches a corresponding [field definition]
+* every field matches a field identifier in the field schedule,
-* every field is valid (see [field validation](#field-validation))
+* every field is valid against its corresponding [field definition] from the field schedule (see [field validation](#field-validation)),
+* the record does not contain more than one field matching the same field definition with `repeatable` being `false`,
-* and there is at least one field for each [field definition] with `required` being `true`
+* and the record contains at least one field for each field definition with `required` being `true`.

-Validation of a record can be configured:

-* to ignore fields without field definition (`ignore_unknown_fields`)
-* to allow fields defined as deprecated in the schemas (`allow_deprecateds`)
+If validation option `ignore_unknown_fields` is enabled, all fields not matching a field identifier in the field schedule are valid by definition.

+A record is valid against a schema if it is valid against the field schedule given with key `fields` of the schema.
+If validation option `allow_deprecated` is enabled, a record is also valid if it is valid against the field schedule given with key `deprecated-fields`.

 ### Field validation

+[field validation]: #field-validation

-A field is valid if it conforms to its corresponding [field definition]:
+A field is valid against a [field definition] if the following rules are met:

-* if `repeatable` is `false` the field is valid only if the record does not contain another field with the same field definition.
-* for fixed field:
+* If the field contains indicators, their values must be valid by [value validation](#value-validation) against the corresponding [indicator definition] `indicator1` (first indicator) and `indicator2` (second indicator) not being `null`.

-    * the field value must be valid (see [value validation])
+* If the field is a fixed field, its field value must be valid by [value validation].

-* for variable fields:
+* If the field is a variable field:

-    * every subfield has a [subfield definition] and is valid
+    * every subfield must have a [subfield definition] and is valid,
+    * for subfield definitions with `repeatable` being `true` the field must at most contain one subfield
-    * there is at least one subfield for each [subfield definition] with `required` being `true`
+    * and there is at least one subfield for each [subfield definition] with `required` being `true`.

-*TODO: occurrence, counter, and [indicator definition]*

-Field validation can be configured:
+Field validation of variable fields can be configured:

+* to not validate subfields (`ignore_subfields`)
 * to ignore subfields not defined in the schema (`ignore_unknown_subfields`)
 * to allow subfields defined as deprecated in the schemas (`allow_deprecated`)

+Tag and occurrence of a field are not included in field validation as they are part of [record validation](#record-validation).

 ### Subfield validation